FIX94/Nintendont/README.md

 ### Custom controls

-When the preprocessor flag `LI_CUSTOM_CONTROLS` is enabled, the following changes will be made to Classic Controller and Classic Controller Pro button mappings:
+When the preprocessor flag `LI_CUSTOM_CONTROLS` is enabled, the following changes will be made to Classic Controller and Classic Controller Pro button mappings.
+(Mappings for other controllers, like the Wii U GamePad and GameCube Controller, will not be changed.)

 * The Legend of Zelda: Four Swords Adventures
     * D-pad unmapped